SIDS Prevention and Breastfeeding

 Health Canada recommends not bedsharing with your baby.
 However, many breastfeeding mothers bring their babies in bed with them for all or part of the night.
 Health Canada recognizes this and provides information about how to bedshare safely.
 The National Health Service in the UK recommends bedsharing as long as it is done safely.
 Parents who bedshare safely follow the Safe Sleep Seven.

 Many studies have shown that bedsharing increases breastfeeding rates and increases nighttime waking.
 Both breastfeeding and frequent night-waking are protective against SIDS.
-Studies also show that parents who bedshare get more sleep, even though their babies wake more frequently.
+Studies also show that mothers who bedshare get more sleep, even though their babies wake more frequently.

 Safe Sleep 7